hieuvp/learning-python/learn-the-basics/conditions/README.md

 ## Boolean Expression

-> Python uses boolean variables to evaluate conditions.
+> Python uses boolean variables to evaluate conditions.<br />
 > The boolean values `True` and `False` are returned
 > when an expression is compared or evaluated.